dpck/src/README.md

  <tr></tr>
  <tr>
   <td>
-   Adds <code>import { h } from '＠preact/extern'</code> automatically, assuming that <code>preact</code> will be available in the global scope won't be included in the compilation.
-It will also rename any <code>preact</code> imports into <code>＠externs/preact</code>, so that the source code stays the same.
+   Adds <code>import { h } from '＠preact/extern'</code> automatically, assuming that <code>preact</code> will be available in the global scope and won't be included in the compilation.
+It will also rename any <code>preact</code> imports into <code>＠externs/preact</code>, so that the actual source code does not need manual editing.
   </td>
  </tr>
 </table>